 A covariate is an observed pre-treatment characteristic of an experimental subject.
 Covariates improve the precision with which you can estimate treatment effects by reducing variance in three ways; covariates can be used to rescale your dependent variable, as controls when using regression to estimate treatment effects, and to construct blocks in order to conduct blocked random assignment.

-The larger the predictive power of included covariates, the greater increase in the power of your design, and the precision with which you can estimate effects.
+The larger the predictive power of included covariates, the greater increase in the power of your design and the precision with which you can estimate effects.
 If you believe covariates will likely predict outcomes in your experiment, then that is grounds to include them in your survey.
 Simply stated: the more covariate data you have, the better.

 Covariates also allow you to conduct sub-group analyses.
 Heterogeneous effects are not causal, and so interpretation is limited.
 Still, understanding how treatment effects vary by attributes can provide you with important clues about mechanisms.
 The implication for design is to include covariates for which you would like to report heterogeneous effects.